FixPlanet/org/README.md

 ## Microgrant fund

-This is a no-strings-attached grant of £1,000 to people working on technical projects addressing with the climate crisis.
+This is a no-strings-attached grant of £1,000 to people working on technical projects addressing the climate crisis.

 #### Operating theory